 So you see, the problem is FAR more complex than most people understand when they speak of strategy and policy.
 We don't, in general, make a habit of explaining our answers to these questions to every soldier in the Army.
 Quite frankly, the first time I was introduced to operational design was here at the command and general staff college, and it took over a week of explaining the details and intricacies for it to begin making sense.
 I'm a no rocket surgeon, but I'm also not Lenny, looking for bunnies to pet; this stuff took time to absorb and understand.
 Even then, it is only through repetitive use that we began to understand how to use Design.

 The "we" I mention is a group of over 1000 Majors, 90% of whom are combat veterans, 60% of whom are multiple tour combat veterans, all of whom have commanded companies and led platoons, been responsible for hundreds of soldiers and millions of dollars worth of equipment.
 Included in our ranks are Majors from other (lesser) branches of the service, Foreign Officers, and "Other Agencies" from our own government.
-The stuff we do here is hard
+The stuff we do here is hard.

 I question the understanding of people who say our strategy in Iraq or Afghanistan is wrong, or failing.
 I question those who try to bring into question the Generals in command of these operations, because it is these same Generals who designed this construct for understanding a problem.
 I will grant that there may be a few bad generals out there, but they are the extreme exception to the norm.
 It's not exactly a job anyone can do, unlike tapping away on a keyboard and standing in front of a camera (or behind one).
 Generalship requires years of training, decades of experience, and a lifetime of learning.
 Quite often, the General IS the smartest guy in the room.
 More often than that, a General has selected subordinate officers who he has determined are highly competent in their fields and are also extremely intelligent.
 Not every staff officer is a superstar, not every officer is a genius.
 (Hell, they promoted Me, so it can't be that restrictive.)
 But we all share the commonality of wanting and trying to do a good job, wanting and trying to excel and knowing that our actions and performance directly impacts the lives of soldiers.